 A geolocated social network of households in the Amazon where edges represent hosting one another at the home (courtesy of Paul Hooper) is divided into three modules.
 The households are then mapped atop a spatial image of the study area to show that nearer households tend to be in the same modules (from Andris, 2016).

 Take a look at these visualizations of Spatial Social Networks!
-Click on the images below to learn more.
+Click on the images below to view each paper and learn more.

 Social network analysis of nonprofits in disaster response: the case of Twitter during the COVID-19 pandemic in the United States